telosnetwork/telos-decide/README.md

 # Trail Voting Platform

-Trail is an on-chain voting platform for the Telos Blockchain Network that offers an extensive suite of voting services for both users and developers.
+Trail is an on-chain voting platform for the Telos Blockchain Network that offers an extensive suite of voting services for users and developers.

-## Features
+## Features and Services

+* `Secure Ballot Hosting`

+    Any user on the Telos Blockchain Network may create and publish a public ballot that is secured and hosted through Trail.
+During ballot creation, the ballot publisher selects a specfic token to use for counting votes.
+The default is the standard `VOTE` token - usable in all Telos Governance ballots, but Trail offers additional services for creating privately managed tokens that ballots can use for counting votes instead.

+* `Advanced Voting Methods`

+    The Trail Voting Platform boasts an extensive set of voting methods and customization options.
+Voting Methods include but are not limited to: `1acct1vote`, `1tokennvote`, `1token1vote`, `1tsquare1v`, `quadratic`, and `ranked`.
+See the `Voting Methods` section of the `Trail Developer Guide` for more information on the many different voting methods available.

 * `Custom Token Registries`

-    Any user on the Telos Blockchain Network may create a custom token registry that automatically inherits Trail's entire suite of voting services and fraud prevention tools.
+    Any user on the Telos Blockchain Network may create a custom token registry that automatically inherits Trail's entire suite of voting services.
 These registries can also be customized to allow or disallow specific behaviors like transferring, burning, or reclaiming of tokens.

-    During ballot creation, the ballot publisher selects a specfic token to use for counting votes.
-The default is the standard `VOTE` token - usable in all Telos Governance ballots, but Trail offers additional services for creating privately managed tokens that ballots can use for counting votes instead.

-    For example, a user could create the `BOARD` registry, where one token represents one board seat at their company.
-Then ballots could be proposed by any `BOARD` holder for any votable topic, and all `BOARD` holders would be able to cast a vote on any such ballot.

 * `Optional Light Ballots`